LeandroSQ/kmine/README.md

 A Minecraft clone made in Kotlin

+## Todo list
-TODO: Re-create the chunk system using layers instead of a 3d-array, therefore not saving useless empty blocks
+- [ ]  Re-create the chunk system using layers instead of a 3d-array, therefore not saving useless empty blocks
-TODO: Add multi-thread
+- [x] Add multi-thread
-TODO: Fix the biome interpolation
+- [ ] Fix the biome interpolation
-TODO: Fix the jumping system
+- [x] Fix the jumping system
-TODO: Re-add the flying camera
+- [x] Re-add the flying camera
-TODO: Add infinite terrain system
+- [x] Add infinite terrain system

 ## Development process